kurator-dev/kurator/docs/content/en/docs/cluster-operator/on-premise-cluster-lifecycle.md

 kubectl logs cc-customcluster-init
 ```

-### Confirm your Kubernetes Cluster
+### Verify your Kubernetes Cluster

 When the installation of cluster is done, the status of the init worker will change from "running" to "complete".
 The phase of customCluster will also change into "succeeded".

-You can log into the master node and confirm your Kubernetes cluster.
+You can log into the master node and verify your Kubernetes cluster.
 Here is an example master node using Cilium as the CNI plugin:

 ```console
 $ kubectl get po -A